Bible verses about salvation

 The more you get to know God intimately, the closer you approach the light.
 The more you understand how holy He is the more you will appreciate how sinful you are.
 I used to struggle with having full assurance of salvation.
 Some days I would be so confident of my salvation.
 Then some days I would be so depressed.
 I was living in idolatry because my joy was coming from my performance.

-Don’t allow your joy to come from self, your performance or on your walk of faith.
+Don’t allow your joy to come from your performance on your walk of faith.
 Allow your joy to come from the perfect merit of Jesus Christ alone.
 I prayed for full assurance of my salvation and after weeks of wrestling with God He finally gave me full assurance.
 I am confident that when I die I will go to Heaven because Jesus died for me.
 Do not attempt to find hope in yourself.
 The more you get to know God and become aware of your sin the more you should rejoice.

 God pours out His grace in abundance.
 You know you can’t save yourself.
 Jesus is all you have.
 It’s either Him or nothing.
 God allowed me to realize that.
 God loves me and nothing that Satan says will ever change that.
 In the paragraphs above I talk about sin a lot because there are many professing believers who are living in rebellion and sin.
 I don’t want to see anyone separated from God.
 I am compelled to preach repentance.